Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsection{Turing Machines Used in the Construction}

 Tracks $4$ through $6$ are the computational tracks.
-Track $4$ will store the state and head location for the Turing Machine, Track $5$ will store the work tape, and Track $6$ will be a read-only track storing the guess for the oracle queries and the witnesses for the verification computations.
+Track $4$ will store the state and head location for the Turing Machine, Track $5$ will store the contents of the work tape, and Track $6$ will be a read-only track storing the guess for the oracle queries and the witnesses for the verification computations.
 The clock pointer on Track $1$ will trigger certain actions on the computation tracks, depending on the label of the pointer and the state of the computation tracks.
+This subsection describes the two deterministic, reversible Turing Machines, $M_{BC}$ and $M_{TV}$, used in the construction.
+We start with an overview in Subsection \ref{sec:twoTMs} of the desired behavior of the two TMs and then give more details in the remainder of the section.
+Subsection \ref{sec:review} reviews basic concepts of deterministic reversible TMs from \cite{BV97} and \cite{C15}.
+Subsection \ref{sec:MBC} gives a detailed description of the binary counter TM, $M_{BC}$, including a closed formula for the reduction $N(x)$ that maps a string $x$ to the number of steps required by $M_{BC}$ to produce $x$.
+Section \ref{sec:MTV} outlines the properties required of $M_{TV}$ and argues that a reversible TM exists with those properties.
+Finally in Subsection \ref{sec:combineTM}, we describe several transformations that we need to apply to $M_{BC}$ and $M_{TV}$ in order to encode the computation of the two Turing Machines into the Hamiltonian used in the construction.